mainsail-crew/spyglass/README.md

 ### How to use the WebRTC endpoint?

 Spyglass does not deliver a streaming client for WebRTC but only the endpoint.
 We are using the same WebRTC protocol as [MediaMTX](https://github.com/bluenviron/mediamtx).
-Therefore you need to use e.g. Mainsail or any other client capable of using the MediaMTX stream.
+Therefore, you need to use e.g. Mainsail or any other client capable of using the MediaMTX stream.

 ### How to use Spyglass with Mainsail?